brantondemoss/brantondemoss.github.io/writing/kata/kata.md

 With all of these additional features, KataGo adds up to the most useful analysis tool yet made for Go, providing players with greater insight into the opinions of a superhuman Go agent.

-KataGo is likely now the strongest open source Go bot available, recently topping the [CGS rankings](http://www.yss-aya.com/cgos/19x19/bayes.html) in all board sizes.
+KataGo is likely now the strongest open source Go bot available, recently topping the [CGOS rankings](http://www.yss-aya.com/cgos/19x19/bayes.html) in all board sizes.

 I highly recommend those interested check out the original [KataGo paper](https://arxiv.org/abs/1902.10565) - it's an extremely accessible read.